Charlie Chaplin Filmography Continued

 home at daybreak, Charlie has just started undressing for bed when

-alarm clock rings, waking the wife.
 Pretending to leave for work, he

-to settle down to sleep in the bathtub, but is caught and sent out to
+in the bathtub, but is caught and sent out to

-by his nagging mate.
+work by his nagging mate.

 Payday